At these moments, incremental marketing isn't enough.

 These outcomes were driven by repositioning, pricing redesign, and cross-functional alignment — not incremental campaign changes.

+Sage Point works with platforms, marketplaces, and multi-product businesses across B2B, B2C, and B2B2C models.
+This includes SaaS platforms, consumer and B2B marketplaces, connected hardware and software products, and businesses entering new categories or verticals.
 Our work is most valuable when leadership recognizes that something fundamental must shift — not simply be optimized.

 Engagements are focused, senior-level, and outcome-driven.